lowlevelmetal/ndi-streamer/README.md

 # ndistreamer
 Stream the contents of an AV file over NDI

+## Mission

+Develop a lightweight tool for streaming NDI from a linux environment.

 ## Building

-This application has only been built and tested using ubuntu.
+This application has only been built and tested using gentoo.
 Porting to other distros would be trivial

 ### Dependencies